 Schematic Design is the first phase of design.
-And will account for approximately 15% of the architects work and fees on the entire project.
-Of course the percentages can fluctuate.
-At this phase the Architect and the owner discuss the project and any requirements provided by the owner.
-The architect does precedent research and any analysis of the property including zoning and building code issues that may affect the development.
-Programming is done at this time where the client provides the architect with a list of what spaces are going into the building.
+It will account for approximately 15% of the architect’s work and therefore the fees on the entire project as well.
+Of course, the percentages can fluctuate.
+In schematic design the architect and the owner discuss the project and any requirements provided by the owner.
+The architect does precedent research and analysis of the property.
+The analysis will include zoning and building code issues that may affect the development as well as site analysis.
+Programming is part of schematic design.
+Programming is when the client provides the architect with a list of what spaces are going into the building.
 The architect establishes the size, location, and relationships between all the spaces.

-Design Development (DD)
+Design Development Phase (DD)

 Construction Documents (CD)

 The architect produces multiple drawing sets including a filing set for approval from the Department Of Buildings and a separate set of Construction Drawings.
-At Fontan Architecture we typically do our construction documents by making separate drawings customized for each work type.
+You do not need to submit a full CD set to the Department Of Buildings.
+For example the DOB does not care what type of bathroom tiles or cabinets you are going to use.
+At our Architecture Firm we typically do our construction documents by making separate drawings customized for each work type.
 For example the electrician gets his own drawings that only show the electrical work, and the concrete contractor only gets drawings for foundations and concrete work.
 This reduces confusion on job sites and makes it easier for everyone to price the job and know exactly what they are responsible for.
-Below is a sheet out of a set of construction documents with details of the exterior wall construction.
+Below is a sheet from our construction documents with details of the exterior wall construction.

 Construction Administration (CA)